French Frigate Shoals: Overview and early history

 Although there is no evidence of extensive human activity or presence in the area, the earliest human visitors to the French Frigate Shoals probably came from the main Hawaiian Islands, which were settled by Polynesians between 1100 and 1300 AD.

 The Hawaiian island chain lay outside the routes followed by early European explorers, and it was not until Jean-François de Galaup, comte de Lapérouse's near-disastrous discovery that the shoals were known to the outside world.
 La Pérouse, aboard the frigate Boussole, was sailing westward from Monterey en route to Macau.
 During the night of 6 November 1786, sailors sighted breakers directly in their path, about a thousand feet ahead.
 Both the Boussole and her companion vessel, the frigate Astrolabe, were immediately brought about, passing within a few hundred feet of the breakers.
 At daybreak, the ships returned and mapped the southeastern half of the atoll, as well as finding the rock that would later be named after La Pérouse.
 La Pérouse named the shoals Basse des Frégates Françaises, the "Shoal of the French Frigates".

 The expedition went on to discover the nearby Necker Island.
 His ships were Astrolabe (under command of Fleuriot de Langle) and the Boussole.
-La Perouse was on a mission of exploration from the French Academy of Sciences, and they made many discoveries in across the Pacific.
+La Pérouse was on a mission of exploration from the French Academy of Sciences, and they made many discoveries in across the Pacific.
 The expedition was lost at sea in 1788 while still on the expedition, but was able to send its logs home.

 In 1823, the whaling ship Two Brothers sank near Shark Island.
 This wreck was discovered in the early 21st century.

 In 1841 the French Frigate Shoals were visited by the United States Exploring Expedition authorized by President Andrew Jackson.
 The shoals were visited by the sailing ships, brigs Oregon and Porpoise.

 In 1859 the barque Gambia (a) and clipper Modern Times visited the French Frigate Shoals.
 That same year the whaler South Seaman wrecked on the shoals.
 About a dozen of its crew were rescued by another vessel in the area, but about 30 were left on the island until another ship could retrieve them.
 In December 1859 the brig Wanderer was also lost on the shoals, but the crew was rescued.